Wire-Network/wire-docs/docs/api-reference/wire-cdt/best-practices/data-design-and-migration.md

 ---
-content_title: Data design and migration
+title: Data design and migration
 ---